 Geographic Diversification - Our diversified locations throughout Canada help to mitigate the potential effect of adverse economic conditions in any one region of Canada.

 Inventory Management - Operating a number of franchised automobile dealerships allows us to share market information amongst our dealerships selling the same brands and quickly identify any changes in consumer buying patterns.

-Ability to Attract and Retain Key Employees - Our size, performance and policy permitting senior management private investment of dealerships the Company cannot purchase or which the independent members of the Company's Board of Directors chooses not to purchase allow the Company to attract and retain key employees both at the dealership level and at our head office.
-The Company currently does not have manufacturer approval to directly acquire Honda, Ford, Toyota, Lexus or Mercedes dealerships.
+Ability to Attract and Retain Key Employees -Our size and performance, and geographic and manufacturer diversity allow the Company to attract and retain key employees both at the dealership level and at our head office.